CheeseGuy100/Orange-Modloader/README.md

 # Mangoloader
-"Built with the help of Claude (Anthropic)"
+"Built with the help of Claude (Anthropic) amd we're waiting for contributors to come and help us with Windows and Linux💛"
 # ModFramework

 A universal Lua-based modding engine for Java games.
 Add a full modding system to your game in minutes.